 The end of snake season in Texas is the fall.
 This is when snake season ends all across the south.
 It’s at this time of year that the temperatures fall enough that snakes become vulnerable.

-The mark of the end of snake season is when the temperature hits freezing.
-This could be during the day, or during the night, it doesn’t matter.
+The sign that it’s the end of snake season in Texas is when the temperature drops sharply.
+This could be during the day, or the night, it doesn’t matter.
 When temperatures hit freezing, snakes need to go into hiding.

-Naturally, the precise timing of this seasonal change varies.
+Naturally, the precise timing of this seasonal change varies every year.
 Sometimes it’ll be in the early fall.
-Sometimes Texas will have a warm, sunny fall that means snakes can stay active.
+Sometimes Texas will have a warm, sunny fall that means snakes can stay active for longer.

 You also have to account for the many different habitats on offer in the state.
 Scrubland offers lots of cover for snakes, so they avoid the worst of the elements anyway.
 But out in the Chihuahuan Desert covering most of west Texas, the nights are cold because of exposure.